In all honesty, I rarely check in my bags, unless I’m embarking on a longer trip. But when I do, I always secure my luggage with luggage straps.

 However, the way you use luggage straps actually differs between different luggage strap types.
 Let’s look at each type separately.

 - Start by placing your suitcase vertically on its wheels;

 - Wrap the luggage strap around the width of your suitcase, making sure to wrap it through the side handle;

-- If you don’t have a side handle, wrap the belt around the height of the bag, by pulling it through both top handles;
+- If you don’t have a side handle, wrap the strap around the height of the bag, by pulling it through both top handles;

-- Lock the belt, making sure that it’s a tight fit and that the strap is pulled through a handle.
+- Lock the strap, making sure that it’s a tight fit (though not too tight, to avoid potentially damaging your case) and that the strap is pulled through a handle.

 - Clip the strap around the top handle of your suitcase;